To get Disability Support Pension you need to provide current medical evidence.

 Use the Claim for Disability Support Pension Medical Evidence Checklist to help you work out the medical evidence you need to submit with your claim.

-We may assess you as meeting manifest eligibility rules if you:
+We may assess you as meeting manifest eligibility rules if you are any of the following:

 - are permanently blind